Frequently Asked Questions

 I’m not a healthcare provider, is this conference for me?

 Yes!
 Our conference is tailored to both families and professionals.
 Our planning committee included parents and providers who ensure the inclusion of sessions to help caretakers better understand the complex nature of pediatric feeding disorder, how to collaborate with providers, questions to ask and knowledge gained is instrumental is building the confidence needed to guide a child with PFD.
+As an added support this year caregivers will see a family learning objective for each session offered.

 What is your Non-Discrimination Policy?